necixy/assignment-code/README.md

 Answer: The one file with the name of "sqlite_database.db" is populated by real datasets inside "datasets" folder.
 The database file "unit_test_sqlite.db" is purely being used for Unit Testing and it's using unit testing datasets.

 #### Q. How do I see visualization reports?
-Answer: You can go inside "visualization" folder and you'll find four files.
-Which are:
+Answer: You can go inside "visualization" folder and you'll find one file, which are:
-- train_data.html
-- ideal_data_matched.html
-- test_data_mapped.html
-- combined_visualization.html
+- visualization.html

-It is recommended to see the combined_visualization.html to see all 3 graph plots in one web page.
+It is recommended to see the visualization.html to see all 12 graph plots in one web page.
+There are 4 rows, each containing 3 plots.
+First plot represents the train Y function, 2nd plot shows best matched ideal Y function and 3rd plot shows best matched ideal Y function and the test points mapped to it.
-But those 3 graphs are also saved in their stand alone files as well.

 ## Support